-Section 4.1 of the Regulation requires a reporting issuer to file annual financial statements that include comparative information for the immediately preceding financial year and that are accompanied by an auditor's report.
+Section 4.1 of the Instrument requires a reporting issuer to file annual financial statements that include comparative information for the immediately preceding financial year and that are audited.
 The auditor's report must cover both the most recently completed financial year and the comparative period, except if the issuer changed its auditor during the periods presented in the financial statements and the new auditor has not audited the comparative period.
 In this situation, the auditor's report would normally refer to the former auditor's report on the comparative period and the former auditor's report would not be re-filed.
 This is consistent with Assurance and Related Services Guideline AuG-8 Auditor's Report on Comparative Financial Statements in the Handbook.

-3.3 Filing Deadline for Annual Financial Statements and Auditor's Report
+3.3 Filing Deadline for Annual Financial Statements and Auditor's Report delivery obligations set out in section 4.6 of the Instrument are not tied to the filing of the financial statements.

-Section 4.2 of the Regulation sets out filing deadlines for annual financial statements.
-While section 4.2 of the Regulation does not address the auditor's report date, reporting issuers are encouraged to file their annual financial statements as soon as practicable after the date of the auditor's report.
-The delivery obligations set out in section 4.6 of the Regulation are not tied to the filing of the financial statements.
+Section 4.2 of the Instrument sets out filing deadlines for annual financial statements.
+While section 4.2 of the Instrument does not address the auditor's report date, reporting issuers are encouraged to file their annual financial statements as soon as practicable after the date of the auditor's report.
+The